 Plasmid and strain requests: please include as much information as possible; a JBEI accession number is required.
 LBNL will require an MTA agreement with your institution.
 Sorry, we cannot distribute strains that were not generated at LBNL.

-Undergraduate students: UC Berkeley interested in exploring the use of CRISPR systems for rapid engineering in non-model microbes are invited to apply to work with Dr. Eng.
+Undergraduate students: UC Berkeley interested in exploring the use of multiplex CRISPR editing (such as with Cas12a/Cpf1) for rapid engineering in non-model microbes are invited to apply to work with Dr. Eng.
 Please send him an email.
 For summer internship requests, please apply through the DOE-SULI Program (please note: application deadlines for summer sessions are generally in the previous fall semester).

-Candidates for postdoctoral research: Positions at JBEI are contingent upon funding.
-Please write to Aindrila Mukhopadhyay to inquire.
+Candidates for postdoctoral research: Positions are contingent upon funding.
+Please send an email to inquire and describe your research interests.